mwganson/Parametric_Curve_FP/README.md

 ### Curve Group
 #### Closed (Default: True)
 The property sets the curve to either closed or not closed.
 If it's set to True the wire will close itself (connect the first vertex to the last vertex).
 This is required if you are to use the curve to create a solid with a Pad, Extrude, etc.
-#### Make BSpline (Default: True)
+#### Shape Type (Default: BSpline)
-If set to True a BSpline object is created for the curve.
-If False, a polygon is created instead.
+Choose your shape type here.
+Options are: BSpline, Polygon, Points.
+#### Points
+This is a list of vectors used to create the output shape.
+Note: if Shape Type is "Polygon" and Closed = True, the first point is also copied to the end of the points list.
 #### Version
 This gives the version used to create this object (not necessarily the same as currently installed.)
 It is in the form of the date of last modification, e.g. 2021.08.27.
 #### Continuity